Spot the difference.

 - Availability: In Australia Taxify is only in Sydney and Melbourne at the moment, so it's not as widely available as Uber.
 However it does have plans to launch in other major cities.

-- Ride type: There’s only one kind of Taxify ride.
-So if you specifically want an SUV (UberSUV) or a nicer car (UberBlack), for example, you might stick with Uber.
+- Ride type: There's only one kind of Taxify ride.
+So if you specifically have or want to drive an SUV (UberSUV) or a nicer car (UberBlack), for example, you might stick with Uber.

-- Discounts for Uber: While Taxify is still new, there's often discounts going around for cheap Uber rides, like the one below for $20 off your first ride.
+- Discounts for Uber: While Taxify is still new, there's often discounts going around for cheap Uber rides, like our exclusive $20 off your first ride below.
+This may appeal better to riders and give its drivers more business.

 And while passengers might favour the typically-lower and less active surge pricing of Taxify, drivers might feel otherwise.